 - A sense of steadfast commitment contributes to making each day together a pleasure and blessing.

-Small things; big dividends
+2. Small gestures yield big dividends

 It is the small things we overlook that sour relationships to the point of disharmony.
 Commitment may appear a big word.
 However, it is essentially the building of a relationship which comes about as a natural progression when the person is someone we cherish or want to draw into our lives.
 When we feel good about having the person in our life, it is important to show and express it.
 Most often, relationships break down for want of communication.